Tablets are ideal for watching TV and films, either on the move or at home on the sofa when someone else is hogging the telly.

 First, give the HDMI cable a wiggle at each end to make sure it’s snug and properly connected.

 If you’ve got a Hudl or another Android tablet with an HDMI port you’ll find HDMI options in the Settings menu.
 On the Hudl, they come under Device.

 Here you can change your screen resolution, which needs to be the same as on your TV - check your TV manual if you don’t know what it is.
 Once you’ve done that, tinker with the screen zoom until it looks right.

 If you’re using an Android tablet with an adapter you may also need to power the adapter with your tablet charger.
 Check the adapter’s instructions if you’re unsure.

 Once you’ve connected everything up, you can use your tablet as normal, with whatever you’re doing on your tablet also appearing on your television.

 Not all apps will work on your TV, and some may work better than others, but the likes of BBC iPlayer allow you to stream films and programmes on your TV.

-Bear in mind, streaming does use data, so if you don’t have BT Totally Unlimited broadband, keep an eye on your allowance.
+Bear in mind, streaming does use data, so if you don’t have an unlimited broadband allowance, keep an eye on your allowance.